BerriAI/litellm/docs/my-website/docs/tutorials/first_playground.md

 :::info

- Before you start with this section, make sure you have followed the [environment-setup](./installation) guide.
-Please note, that this demo relies on you having API keys from at least 1 model provider (E.g. OpenAI).
+ Before you start, make sure you have followed the [environment-setup](./installation) guide.
+Please note, that this tutorial relies on you having API keys from at least 1 model provider (E.g. OpenAI).
 :::

 ## 1. Test keys